-From Margaret on December 29th, 2010 in Kitchen Remodel
+From Dean Dowd on December 29, 2010 in Kitchen Remodel

 While you’re thinking about renovating your kitchen, you may be thinking about everything but the kitchen sink.
 And indeed, replacing appliances is an important first step to increasing your home’s value.